 Since oil and food prices can be so volatile, they are omitted from the core inflation rate.
 In January 2012, the Fed decided to use the core personal consumption expenditures price index as its measurement of inflation.
 If the core inflation rate rises above the Fed's 2 percent target inflation rate, the central bank will launch a contractionary monetary policy.
 That raises interest rates, reducing the money supply and slowing demand-pull inflation.

 Deflation is worse because interest rates can only be lowered to zero.
 As businesses and people feel less wealthy, they spend less, reducing demand further.
 Prices drop in response, giving companies less profit.
 Once people expect price declines, they delay purchases as long as possible.
 They know the longer they wait, the lower the price will be.
 This further decreases demand, causing businesses to slash prices even more.
 It is a vicious, downward spiral.

 What Inflation and Deflation Mean to You

 Inflation lowers your standard of living if your income doesn't keep pace with rising prices.
 Most of the time, it rarely does.
 But if inflation is around 2 percent, then people buy things now before prices go up in the future.
 That can spur economic growth.
 Even when it's mild, inflation always impacts your life.

 How to Protect Yourself

 Both inflation and deflation are under control in the United States.
-But you can keep an eye on inflation and deflation with the monthly Consumer Price Index report published by the Bureau of Labor Statistics.
 The current inflation rate reveals where the economy is at in the business cycle.
 It's also measured by the Personal Consumption Expenditures price index, which includes more business goods and services than the CPI.